FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ## Launching the simulator
 To run the simulation, read the [simulation guide](how-to-simulate.md).

-## Ros integration
+## ROS integration
-Communication between autonomous system and simulator will take place using ros topics.
+Communication between autonomous system and simulator will take place using ROS topics.
 Sensordata will be published by the [ros bridge](ros-bridge.md) and subscred on by the autonomous system.
-The autonomous system will publish vehicle setpoints and the ros bridge will listen for those messages.
+The autonomous system will publish vehicle setpoints and the ROS bridge will listen for those messages.
 Transforms between sensors also are being published for usage by the autonomous system.

 ### Sensor topics